 Your favorite vacation spot: A luxury eco-resort

-Your favorite restaurant: That hot new organic and seasonal restaurant downtown
+Your favorite restaurant: That hot new farm-to-table restaurant downtown

 The Local Foodie